Friday, June 20, 2025

 Supplies:

-· Colored with Spectrum Noir Classique markers and Sakura Gelly Roll colored glaze pens and a white gel pen
+· Some shading and highlights added with Spectrum Noir Classique markers and Sakura Gelly Roll white gel pen

 · Sookwang double-sided tape- Available from several sources on the web.